Jubilee Mission Medical College and Research Institute: Academic divisions

-Courses Offered
+Courses offered

-The medical college annually accepts 100 students for the MBBS undergraduate course based on performance in the national medical entrance exam NEET.
+The medical college annually accepts 150 students for the MBBS undergraduate course based on performance in the national medical entrance exam NEET.
 The MBBS course consists of four and a half years of academic training, followed by one year of internship as a House Surgeon.

 It accepts postgraduate trainees (MD/MS) in a number of specialties.

-Currently, 47 postgraduate training seats are offered in the specialties of:
+In 2024, 54 postgraduate training seats were offered in the specialties of: